What can I do with a sociology degree?

 Which careers attract sociology students?

-Charity and not-for-profit was the most popular career choice for students of sociology identified by a 2018 survey of more than 60,000 undergraduates carried out by Trendence UK, a partner of TARGETjobs’ parent company GTI.
-Just under a tenth (9.5%) of sociology students who participated in the survey said they were interested in this area.
-The most popular careers for students of sociology were as follows:
+Law (barristers) was the most popular career choice for students of social studies subjects, a group that includes sociology, identified by a 2020 survey of more than 71,000 undergraduates carried out by Cibyl (a research business owned by the same company as TARGETjobs).
+Just over a quarter (25.7%) of social studies students who participated in the survey said they were interested in this area.
+The most popular careers for students of social studies were as follows:

 Famous people with sociology degrees